pivotal-cf/docs-pks/mp2p-migration.hbs.md

 ---
-title: Migrating from NSX Management Plane API to Policy API Using {{ vars.platform_name }}
+title: Migrating from NSX Management Plane API to Policy API Using Tanzu Operations Manager

 ---